anonymous-kdd2025/Lotformer-Dataset/README.md

-# This is a Dataset reporitory
+# This is a Dataset repository
 To download this dataset, use
 ```
 git clone https://github.com/zhangyuanyuzyy/LT-Transformer-Dataset.git